hausen8/EasyProbe/README.md

 ```

 *Note: MDI commands are called from the hal file in the order they are listed in the ini file.
 So make sure that these MDI commands are either the first or only MDI commands or change the numbers in Probe_postgui.hal*

+### 2) Fine tuning Probe_panel

+Though your Probe_panel should basically work at this point, there are some things to optimize in your machine hal file: